gatling/gatling/src/docs/content/reference/stats/reports/cloud/index.md

 ### Markers

-To ease your analysis, you can create markers on all the charts by right clicking on them.
-You can click on the top of the marker to delete it.
+To ease your analysis, right-click on the charts to create markers.
+Click on the top of the marker to delete it.

 {{< img src="marker.png" alt="Marker" >}}